 Where do South Carolina residents get health insurance?

-Nine percent of South Carolina residents are uninsured, about the same as the national average.
+10 percent of South Carolina residents are uninsured, just above the national average.
 That’s a positive sign for residents.
 Why?
 A high percentage of uninsured people lead to higher rates for insured people.

 How much will you pay for health care in your state?
 South Carolina residents spend an average of $7,311 every year on health care expenditures.
 That’s less than the rest of the country.